 wabi sabi by shuji @wabisabibyshuji

-Chef Shuji Hiyakawa is about to debut Wabi Sabi, an intimate and upscale Japanese
+Chef Shuji Hiyakawa opened Wabi Sabi, an intimate and upscale Japanese

 restaurant with a focus on decadence and elegance.
 Its name represents the Japanese